 created_at- Automatically gets set to the current date and time when the record is first created.

-updated_at- Automatically gets set to the current date and time whenever the record is updated.
+updated_at- Automatically gets set to the current date and time whenever the record is created or updated.

 lock_version- Adds optimistic locking to a model.

 type- Specifies that the model uses Single Table Inheritance.

 (table_name)_count- Used to cache the number of belonging objects on associations.
 For example, a

 Articleclass that has many instances of

 Commentwill cache the number of existent comments for each article.

 While these column names are optional, they are in fact reserved by Active Record.
 Steer clear of reserved keywords unless you want the extra functionality.
 For example,